- November 27, 2023

 Lakota Denton has successfully taken wrongful death cases to trial and obtained verdicts from juries.
 If your loved one has died a wrongful death in a nursing home, we are prepared to represent you in your search for justice.

 Don’t delay.
-It’s best to start investigating these cases immediately, while evidence is fresh and witnesses can be found.
-In addition, North Carolina has a statute of limitations for filing a lawsuit, which is generally two years from the date of the death to file a claim in court.
-If you miss this deadline, the courts are likely to refuse to hear your case.
+It’s best to start investigating these cases immediately while evidence is fresh and witnesses can be found.
+Remember that North Carolina allows just two years after the death to file your case.
+Otherwise, you lose your right to compensation forever.

 Call today at 828-333-5996 to schedule a free and confidential initial consultation.
 There are no fees to you unless and until we win your case.